 Those “gifts” are taxable

-Sorry to break it to you but those gifts not only seen as “payment” by the ASA but also the tax man.
+Sorry to break it to you but those gifts are not only seen as “payment” by the ASA but also the taxman.
 Now I’m not a tax expert or an accountant so please seek advice from a professional in relation to this.

-My understanding is that benefits in kind or payments in kind are a non-cash payment and considered part of your income.
-“Gifted” products would fall into this category and therefore should be declared to the tax man each year.
+My understanding is that benefits in kind or payments in kind are non-cash payments and are considered part of your income.
+“Gifted” products would fall into this category and therefore should be declared to the taxman each year.

 If my article thus far hadn’t convinced you that the term “gifted” needs to be removed from an influencer’s vocabulary then I hope this point does.
 Anything tax-related is pretty much the opposite of a gift.